Group B Strep Diagnosis

 Second: Check in with your care provider about what they recommend.
 Know the signs and symptoms of early labour and why it is important to call your care provider immediately.

-Third: The antibiotics you will receive usually get rid of the GBS bacteria, but it can also interfere with your normal microbiome.
-Important to know is that you will be at a higher risk of a yeast infection by having these antibiotics (yeast is not a bacteria and normal levels of yeast are kept in check by healthy bacteria in your vaginal tract).
+Third: The antibiotics you will receive usually get rid of the GBS bacteria, but they can also interfere with your normal microbiome.
+That means you will be at a higher risk of a yeast infection by having these antibiotics.
+Yeast is not a bacteria and normal levels of yeast are kept in check by healthy bacteria in your vaginal tract.
 Keep an eye out for any itching and extra discharge postpartum.